-The STEMM bursaries for Welsh master's students have yet to be confirmed for the 2023/24 academic year.
-We will update this page when more information becomes available.
+The STEMM bursaries for Welsh master's students have now been confirmed for the 2023/24 academic year.
+Please see details below.

 The Welsh Government's bursary for STEMM students aims to increase the number of Welsh graduates who remain in or return to Wales to undertake a master’s degree in science, technology, engineering, mathematics or medicine, also known as 'STEMM' subjects.

 Each bursary is worth £2,000 and may be available to Welsh students studying a full taught master's degree programme at Cardiff University.

 As stipulated by the Welsh Government, candidates can only be considered for a bursary if they are eligible for a loan as outlined on the Student Finance Wales website (excluding age restriction).

 - Applicants must be either ordinarily resident in Wales (and haven’t moved there for the purpose of education) for the past three years.
 Ordinarily resident is defined as ‘habitually, normally and lawfully resided in that area from choice’.
 Temporary absences will be excluded.

 - Candidates must be undertaking a Postgraduate Taught STEMM Course at Cardiff University.
 (See list of eligible courses)